squarecandy/woocommerce-stripe-security/README.md

 ### Roll any Standard Keys

 Once you have **FULLY TESTED** that everything is working as expected, you can go back to https://dashboard.stripe.com/test/apikeys and under Standard Keys > Secret Key, click `•••` and choose Roll key.

-Seriously though - don't proceed with this step until you're ready and unless you really understand the potential consequenses.
+Warning: don't proceed with this step until you're ready and unless you really understand the potential consequenses.

 ## Roadmap